 The Philippine e-Journal for Applied Research and Development (PeJARD) accepts manuscripts that have bearings on problems and issues affecting communities, sectors, and institutions across the country.
 It is peer-reviewed, purely online, open access, and comes out in annual volumes.
-The Journal is listed under the ASEAN Citation Index (ACI) and the Andrew Gonzalez Philippine Citation Index (AGPCI).
+The Journal is indexed by the global Directory of Open Access Journals (DOAJ), the ASEAN Citation Index (ACI), and the Andrew Gonzalez Philippine Citation Index (AGPCI).

 The PeJARD does not charge publication fees to authors or access fees to readers.
 It publishes articles under the Creative Commons Attribution (CC BY) license, giving authors copyright ownership of their own works while allowing the public free access and use of its articles as long as the authors and the Journal are properly credited.

 Applied researches focusing on local problems and issues are not wanting in the country.
 However, the outputs are scattered in journals published by disciplinal associations, agencies, or research institutions including the various colleges and universities nationwide.
 This situation hardly lends itself towards the maximum dissemination and exchange of applied research outputs, notwithstanding that problems and issues often span beyond geographical settings, disciplinal expertises and institutional capacities.